digitalkid-in/SimpleTimeService/README.md

 # SimpleTimeService

-A simple tool to display a user's current timestamp and IP Address in the web browser.
+A simple python based tool to display a user's current timestamp and IP Address in the web browser.

 ## Dev Setup